pythonanywhere/help_pages/articles/ManagingDatabaseConnections.md

 `finally` clause...

-## Dealing with OperationalError 2006, 'MySQL server has gone away' and 2013, 'Lost connection to MySQL server during query'
+## Dealing with OperationalError 2006, 'MySQL server has gone away'

 Are you having trouble with problems like this:
 **OperationalError: (2006, 'MySQL server has gone away')**?
-Or **(2013, 'Lost connection to MySQL server during query')**

 Our databases have a 300-second (5-minute) timeout on inactive connections.
 That means, if you open a connection to the database, and then you don't do